 We based EP on packed prices to unaffiliated purchasers in the United States.
-We made deductions from the starting price for movement expenses (e.g., foreign inland freight and foreign brokerage and handling expenses), in accordance with section 772(c)(2)(A) of the Act.
+We made deductions from the starting price for billing adjustments, where appropriate, in accordance with 19 CFR 351.401(c).
+We also made deductions from the starting price, where appropriate, for foreign inland freight, foreign brokerage and handling expenses, international freight, marine insurance, brokerage and handling expenses in the United States, U.S. transportation insurance, U.S. inland freight to the customer, and U.S. Customs duties, in accordance with section 772(c)(2)(A) of the Act.